Coleridge nature walk, Somerset

 Public car park in Nether Stowey, grid ref: ST191397

-Coleridge Cottage is open from Thursday to Monday (inclusive), from 11am to 5pm.
+Coleridge Cottage is open seven days a week until the 4th November 2018, from 11am to 5pm.
 It was revamped in 2011 to make the interior even more authentic, and now includes a tea-room.
 In the 1790s the cottage was a three up three down poor man's cottage, almost a hovel.
 Sara Coleridge cooked on an open fire, though she arranged for pies to be baked in the village bakery opposite, where the Ancient Mariner pub now stands.
 The cottage flooded badly on one occasion.

 From the cottage, carry on uphill and turn left into Mill Lane before the A39 traffic lights.
 Go past Coleridge Road on your left.
 Bear left along Mill Lane at the end of the village, avoiding Jackson's Lane, Hack Lane and two left turns back into the village.
 The houses and bungalows here are modern, as are the plants in their gardens.
 But Coleridge would certainly recognise the old motte and bailey mound of Stowey Castle, grazed by Scots Blackface sheep, an old breed.
 The hedges are composed of dogwood, elm, hawthorn, hazel and field maple, and are locally entwined with hops.
 All these would be familiar, though modern mechanical hedge management would render the hedge structure rather unrecognisable.
 The hedges are lined with abdundant nettle, which would have increased greatly in recent decades, due to artificial fertilisers.
 The poets would have known a much more varied flora here, and considerably more abundant bird life.